MiniFate/MiniFate/chapters/02-world-building.md

 <!-- TODO: Point out every game needs a conflict.
 Are their prescribed aspects
 for worlds?
 Setting and Conflict?-->

-- _Conflicts_: \aspect{Plucky Take On A Galaxy-spanning Empire} or \aspect{An
+- _Conflicts_: \aspect{Plucky Rebels Take On A Galaxy-spanning Empire} or
-  Ancient Evil Once Again Threatens the Realms of Men, Dwarves, and Elves}
+  \aspect{An Ancient Evil Once Again Threatens the Realms of Men, Dwarves, and Elves}
 - _Technology or Magic_: \aspect{High School Where Everyone Has Superpowers}
   or \aspect{Cybernetics Let Anyone Improve Themselves for A Price}
 - _Themes_: \aspect{Humanity Fights for Survival in the Far Future} or